ImKKingshuk/LockKnife/README.md

 <h1 align="center">LockKnife</h1>
-<h3 align="center">v1.6.2</h3>
+<h3 align="center">v1.7.5</h3>

-**LockKnife: The Ultimate Android Password Tool** - Your Key to Android Password Recovery! 🗝️ Unlock forgotten Android lock screen passwords with ease using this powerful command-line tool.
-Simply connect your device, and let LockKnife do the magic! 🔒💫
+<p align="center">LockKnife: The Ultimate Android Password Tool - Your Key to Android Password Recovery! 🗝️ Unlock forgotten Android lock screen passwords with ease using this powerful command-line tool.
+Simply connect your device, and let LockKnife do the magic! 🔒💫</p>

-## What's New (v1.6.2)
+## What's New (v1.7.5)

+- **Dictionary Attack**: Added the ability to recover screen lock passwords using a wordlist-based dictionary attack.
+- **Brute Force Attack**: Implemented a brute force method to try all possible 4-digit PIN combinations for screen lock recovery.
+- **Improved Dependency Management**: Checks for missing dependencies and assists in installing them via common package managers like apt, brew, or dnf.
 - **Minor Optimizations**: General improvements and Optimizations

 ## Features